glass-dev/glass.ext.gowerst/README.md

 ```

 The resulting object has attributes such as `sim.parameters`, `sim.cosmology`,
-and `sim.shells` that describe the simulation.
+and `sim.redshifts` that describe the simulation.

 The matter shells can be read with the simulation-specific functions such as
 `glass.ext.pkdgrav.read_gowerst(sim)`.